accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 Notice that computers and humans do not always think alike.
 For example, when I see "1-100", I think 100 is included in that list (although maybe you don't!).
 In Java, we have to be careful to translate this pseudocode into the equivalent Java code.

 ##### Write blocks of code
-Let's say we have a bug in our code (this has a bug):
+Let's say we have a bug in our half-written solution:
 ```java
 for (int i = 0; i < 100; i++) {
     if (i % 3 == 0) {